 Traditional form study becomes secondary to real-time observation here.
 Jockey tactics, pace scenarios and stamina patterns reveal themselves during races rather than through analysis of past performances.

-Certain factors can influence the outcome of a race.
-Most of these are straightforward enough to keep track of too, so there’s no reason not to be aware of them.
+We’ve listed a few key factors that can have an effect on how a race might go.
+Most of these are straightforward enough to keep track of, so there’s no reason not to be aware of them.

 The horse’s last few runs (say three or four) can provide insight into their current ability and fitness levels.
 Keep an eye out for consistent performances or improving trends.